The layout simplifies the interface and is a snappy single page app.

 Find your documents, HDFS and S3 files and more in the left assist panel, right-clicking items will show a list of actions, you can also drag-and-drop a file to get the path in your editor and more.

 This assistant content depends on the context of the application selected and will display the current tables or available UDFs.

 This popup offers a quick way to see sample of the data and other statistics on databases, tables, and columns.
 You can open the popup from the SQL Assist or with a right-click on any SQL object (table, column, function…).

 Similarly to Google Documents, any document (e.g. SQL Query, Workflow, Dashboard…) opened in the Hue apps can be shared with other users or groups.

 Sharing happens on the main page or via the top right menu of the selected application.

 Two types of sharing permissions exist:

-Shared documents will show-up with a little blue icon in the homepage.
+Shared documents will show-up with a little blue icon.